bogosorter/Musicly/docs/user/user.md

 ## Issues & Bugs

 If you find an error with the app or with this web page, you can file an issue [here](https://github.com/m7kra/Musicly/issues) or send an email to `inboxaljezur@gmail.com`.
-I'll be glad to adress it!
+I'll be glad to address it!